kubuntu-team/kubuntu-manual/source/docs/basic.rst

     :align: center
     :target: https://userbase.kde.org/Special:MyLanguage/Plasma/Kickoff

-As a KDE distribution, Kubuntu uses the Kickoff Application Launcher by default.
-The Kickoff Launcher can be compared with the 'Start Menu' in Windows (pre Windows 8).
+As a KDE distribution, Kubuntu uses Kickoff Launcher by default, it can be compared with the 'Start Menu' in Windows (pre Windows 8).
 The icon to launch Kickoff is on the bottom left very much like Windows 7.
 For more information on how to use and customize it, see the `Kickoff page <https://userbase.kde.org/Special:MyLanguage/Plasma/Kickoff>`_.

 Application Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~